How to Improve Your Credit Utilization Rate

 Because up to 30% of your credit score is based on credit utilization, this component is very important.
 Low utilization helps you build or keep a higher credit score, which makes it easier to qualify for loans and credit cards in the future.
 When you do qualify, you’ll be eligible for lower interest rates, too.

 If the other components of your credit score are weak, your credit utilization ratio becomes that much more important.
-For example, payment history makes up the biggest portion of your score — 35%.
-If you don’t have that much credit history, then that part of your score will suffer.
+For example, payment history makes up a large portion of your score — 40%, for example, with the FICO scoring model.
+If you don’t have that much credit and payment history, then that part of your score will suffer.
 It therefore becomes all the more important that you keep your credit utilization rate low.

 When you pay affects your credit utilization rate